 The words alice and acciuga are pretty much interchangeable.
 Ask ten Italians to distinguish between the two and you may get ten different answers.

-Other names include the Piedmontese and Ligurian anciùe or anciove, and the Sicilian anciovi.
+Other names include the Piedmontese and Ligurian anciùe or anciove, and the Sicilian alaccia or anciovi.